Congressional Republicans have Gary Gensler in their crosshairs

 Fortune caught up with Rep. French Hill (R-Ark.), the newly appointed chair for the subcommittee, to learn about the group’s priorities ahead of a pivotal congressional session for the crypto industry.
 Hill is listed by Coinbase as “very supportive” of crypto, but his relationship with the fledgling technology has been more understated than some of his colleagues on Financial Services, such as Tom Emmer (R-Minn.).

-Even so, Hill is in a difficult position in the wake of FTX’s collapse and impending trial of its former CEO and one-time Washington mainstay, Sam Bankman-Fried—developments that will make it harder to convince his skeptical counterparts to pass wide-ranging legislation to oversee the crypto industry.
+Even so, Hill is in a difficult position in the wake of FTX’s collapse and impending trial of its former CEO and onetime Washington mainstay, Sam Bankman-Fried—developments that will make it harder to persuade his skeptical counterparts to pass wide-ranging legislation to oversee the crypto industry.

 “I don’t want to throw the baby out with the bathwater thinking through potential next steps in financial technology,” Hill said.